Fault Finding on Your Piston Compressor

 - Fuses or circuit breakers should be either HRC or Type D designed for motor starting – Type B are used on lighting circuits and Type C on general protection.
 It is surprising that we still find electrical contractors adamant that a Type C breaker is right for the application so you need to make sure the correct one is installed.

 Water in airlines

 All compressors will generate water as a result of the compression process.
-The ambient air is relatively humid when it is drawn into the compressor.
-When the air is cooled within the air receiver, water will condense out of it.
-Drain the air receiver on a daily basis and fit a water separator to reduce the level of water seen within the airlines.
+Ambient air is relatively humid when it enters the compressor.
+The air cools within the air receiver and the water condenses out of it.
+You must drain the air receiver every day and fit a water separator to reduce the level of water in the airlines.
 If you need to fully remove bulk water and water vapour which could condense within the airlines you will need a dedicated dryer.
 These are either the refrigerant type for general use or the desiccant type for critical applications which require a negative pressure dewpoint (Dental compressors and compressors used on food or pharmaceutical applications typically).

-We hope this general guide will help you to keep your ABAC air compressor running smoothly.
-It is designed to help you within general boundaries of day-to-day operation.
-Please remember that we can only provide general checks on electrical faults for you to carry out, once these are exhausted then it is time to call in a qualified electrician or compressor service engineer.
+We hope this general air compressor troubleshooting guide will help you to keep your ABAC air compressor running smoothly.
+Please remember that we can only provide general checks on electrical faults for you to carry out.
+If these don’t help, it is time to call in a qualified electrician or contact your nearest ABAC approved distributor.

 The best way to avoid faults is to install your air compressor system properly.
 Install your compressor correctly on day one to keep your new ABAC piston compressor reliable.
 Follow our service schedule and carry out the regular checks we recommend and you will have trouble free operation for many years.